mettle/sendportal-docs/tags.md

 Tags offer a convenient means of grouping subscribers together.
 For example, you may have one tag for your monthly newsletter and another for customers that want to be notified of a new product launch.

-Tags are completely optional; a subscriber can belong to one tag, multiple tags, or none at all.
+Tags are completely optional; a subscriber can be assigned one tag, multiple tags, or none at all.

 ## View Tags